Neshaminy Mall: Location

-Across the street from the Neshaminy Mall is the Market Place at Neshaminy, which is a 350000 sqft outdoor shopping center that has stores including The Home Depot and Target.
-Other nearby retailers and eateries include Walmart, Lowe's, Panda Express, Chipotle Mexican Grill, Bertucci's and Starbucks.
+Across the street from the Neshaminy Mall is the Market Place at Neshaminy, which is a 350000 sqft outdoor shopping center that has stores and restaurants including The Home Depot, Target, Aldi, Crumbl, Fine Wine and Good Spirits, and LongHorn Steakhouse.
+Other nearby retailers and eateries include Walmart, Lowe's, Panda Express, On the Border Mexican Grill & Cantina, Uno's Pizzeria & Grill, Chick-fil-A, Chipotle Mexican Grill, Raising Cane's, and Starbucks.